 You, your family, or your friends may deposit funds into your HawksBucks account online at any time or in person in the Business Office.
 In addition, HawksBucks, Dining\$, Laundry\$, board plan activity, etc.

-To deposit funds to your HawksBucks or to check your balances to https://chowansp.blackboard.com/eaccounts.
+To deposit funds to your HawksBucks or to check your balances to https://chowan- sp.transactcampus.com/eAccounts/AnonymousHome .aspx.
 First time users will need to register their accounts to begin.

 Registering for E-accounts